Mass measurements of As, Se and Br nuclei and their implication on the proton-neutron interaction strength towards the N=Z line: Experimental Setup

 This enabled the parallel operation of two independent experiments with the same secondary beam - proton decaying nuclei were investigated with the EXPERT setup (see, e.g., \cite{Mukha2018}) installed after the secondary reaction target at the mid focal plane, and the longer-living nuclei that are described in this work were studied at the FRS Ion Catcher at the final focus of the FRS.

-The CSC temperature during the experiment was 130 K, higher than the standard working temperature ($\sim$85 K).
-The CSC was operated with an areal density of 3.3 mg/cm$^2$ and extraction times of about 80 ms.
+The CSC temperature during the experiment was 130 K, higher than the standard working temperature ($\sim$85 K), since the CSC had to be warmed up for repair just prior to the experiment, and the available cooling time was not sufficient for reaching the standard temperature.
+The potential impact of a higher CSC temperature is an increase of the amount and variety of contaminants in the buffer gas, most of which are frozen at the standard working temperature.
+Nevertheless, the total amount of contaminants in our acquired mass spectra was small, and their overall effect on our results was minute and under control.
+The CSC was operated with an areal density of 3.3 mg/cm$^2$ and a mean extraction time of about 80 ms.